Director, Mathematical Sciences Research Institute, and Professor of Mathematics, UC Berkeley

 I taught at Brandeis University for twenty-seven years,

-At the same time I joined the
+Berkeley; at the same time I joined the

 faculty of UC Berkeley as Professor of Mathematics.